Transparency of the Regulatory System

-In cases of illegal expropriations, Côte d’Ivoire law affords claimants due process.
-However, perceived corruption and lack of capacity in the judicial and security services have resulted in poor enforcement of private property rights, particularly when the entity in question is foreign and the plaintiff is either Ivoirian or a long-established foreign resident.
+In cases of illegal expropriations, Cote d’Ivoire law affords claimants due process.
+Even so, perceived corruption and lack of capacity in the judicial and security services have resulted in poor enforcement of private property rights, particularly when the entity in question is foreign and the plaintiff is Ivoirian or a long-established foreign resident.

 ICSID Convention and New York Convention

-Côte d’Ivoire is a signatory to the International Center for Settlement of Investment Disputes (ICSID) and a signatory to the 1958 New York Convention of 1958 on the Recognition and Enforcement of Foreign Arbitral awards.
+Cote d’Ivoire is a signatory to the International Center for Settlement of Investment Disputes (ICSID) and a signatory to the New York Convention of 1958 on the Recognition and Enforcement of Foreign Arbitral awards.

-In cases where the firm of a national does not meet nationality conditions stipulated by Article 25 of the Convention, the code stipulates that the dispute be resolved within the provisions of the supplementary mechanisms approved by the ICSID.
+In cases where the firm does not meet the nationality conditions stipulated by Article 25 of the Convention, the code stipulates that the dispute be resolved within the provisions of the supplementary mechanisms approved by the ICSID.

 Investor-State Dispute Settlement

 In the past 10 years, foreign investors have had investment disputes, which are often resolved through arbitration or an amicable settlement.
-For example, one U.S. firm was involved in tax and customs disputes over its investment in the cocoa sector.
+One U.S. firm was involved in tax and customs disputes over its investment in the cocoa sector.
 As a result, the U.S. firm chose to divest its holdings.
-Another ongoing U.S. dispute involves the alleged nonfulfillment of a government sanitation contract.
-Another U.S. company is in a dispute with its local partner on fulfilling the terms of its joint-development contract.
+One U.S. dispute still ongoing involves the decision of the government to nullify a memorandum of understanding with a U.S. company to fulfill sanitation work.

-Côte d’Ivoire has signed the New York Convention of 1958 on the Recognition and Enforcement of Foreign Arbitral Awards, which means that local courts must enforce foreign arbitral awards.
+As a signatory to the New York Convention of 1958 on the Recognition and Enforcement of Foreign Arbitral Awards, local courts are obliged to enforce foreign arbitral awards.